broop/broop/README.md

 - [codecrafters-grep-python](https://github.com/broop/codecrafters-grep-python): Grep in Python on Codecrafters.
 Includes backreferences.
 Based on Rob Pike's idea, not NFA etc.
 - [codecrafter-grep-c](https://github.com/broop/codecrafters-grep-c): Base funtionality only.
 Extensions are in the Python version.
 - [codecrafters-grep-zig](https://github.com/broop/codecrafters-grep-zig): Base funtionality only.
 Extensions are in the Python version.
-- codecrafters-kafka-java: Kafka on Codecrafters implementing some functionality including listing topics and partitions, plus basic consuming and producing of records.